Venta-HQ/backend/libs/utils/README.md

 ## What It Contains

-- **Retry Logic**: Robust retry mechanisms for handling transient failures
+- **Retry Logic**: Robust retry mechanisms for handling transient failures in both Promise-based and Observable-based operations
 - **Data Transformation**: Helper functions for data manipulation and formatting
 - **Validation Utilities**: Common validation and sanitization functions
 - **Date/Time Helpers**: Date manipulation and formatting utilities